burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 *A Deep Copy.* A deep copy copies all dynamic memory objects referred to by any pointer members.

-*Upcast.* Casting object to it's the base class.
+*Upcast.* Casting object to its base class

 *Downcast.* Casting object to the derived class.